Erhao/RaspberryPI_funny/README.md

 # RaspberryPi_funny

-Some solutions in the IoT scenario that RaspberryPi supported, for fun.
+Some scripts in the IoT scenario that RaspberryPi supported, for fun and the support of future.